 When news of the apparition began to draw crowds, the local authorities blocked the children from visiting the meadow and threatened them with boiling in oil if they didn’t recant.
 The children remained steadfast.

-The vision foretold of war, communism, and the the death of a pope.
+The vision foretold of war, communism, and the death of a pope.

 News circulated that the Virgin Mary would perform a miracle on her sixth appearance that would make everyone believe.
-A large crowd, reported to be over 30,000 people, gathered on October 13th, the date for the sixth appearance.
+A large crowd, reported to be over 30,000 people, gathered on October 13th, 1917, the date of the sixth appearance.

 Many in the crowd were surprised by a solar phenomena which was reported as the sun dancing.
 The event is now known as the Miracle of the Sun.